Front Page › Forums › Democracy › Voter Registration

 Proposal:

-The registrar must confirm evidence of citizenship and residence for each person who is registered to vote.
+The local registrar must confirm evidence of citizenship and proof of residence for each person who is registered to vote.

 Intent: